Captainkittyca2/TMC-Save-Editor/Notes.md

 * Starting from value 4 (2/4 health), every 2 values increase the health amount by 1/4.
 * Starting from value 3 (1 octorock touch), every 2 values increase octorock touch amount by 1.
 * [Some documentation.](https://docs.google.com/spreadsheets/d/1yzXh2QSfBaXGAapngyejzW3H_ALxxMkaxuRX4HG2dis/edit?usp=sharing) (F to I)

+## Rupee info:

+* 0x147 is the main offset for rupees value.
+* After reaching 256 rupees, offset 0x146 will exceed the value of 0 to 1, and the value of offset 0x147 will reset to 0.
+* Every time after reaching a rupee value that is a multiple of 256, offset 0x146 will add a value of 1 on top of its current value, and offset 0x147 will reset to 0.
+* If your rupee value is higher than 999, any amount of rupees you spend in-game will lower your rupee value to 999 at least.